prebid/prebid.github.io/dev-docs/publisher-api-reference/setConfig.md

 * Log a warning in the browser console if pbjs_debug=true.
 * Emit a `STALE_RENDER` event before `BID_WON` event.

 Stale winning bids will continue to be rendered unless `suppressStaleRender` is set to true.
+Events including `STALE_RENDER` and `BID_WON` are unaffected by this option.

 <a name="setConfig-maxNestedIframes" />